 Through our weekly newsletter we endeavour to keep parents and the community well informed.
-This provides up to date information on a variety of school and community matters and is delivered by satchel post as well as being on the website.
-Please ask if you do not receive your copy or inform the office if you wish to view the newsletter only online.
+This provides up to date information on a variety of school and community matters and is delivered via email as well as being on the website.
+Please ask if you do not receive your email or inform the office if you wish to have a printed copy.

-If you have any queries you can contact the phone or email at any time during school hours.
+If you have any queries, you can contact the phone or email at any time during school hours.
 To ensure that concerns are dealt with in a respectful manner we ask that queries or concerns are dealt with by direct communication rather than using public forums.